nevh122/Devwahrphobia/README.md

 <br>
 A Capstone Project for GAMPROG
 <br>
-Created in both RPG Maker MV and Unity Version 2021.1.19f1
+Runs in either RPG Maker MV or Unity Version 2021.1.19f1